sbrajesh/bp-profile-widget-for-blogs/readme.txt

 Yes.
 Please select "Logged In User" from the role list in the widget.

 == Changelog ==
+= Version 1.2.9 =
+* Do not hide member type associated profile fields in widget settings.

 = Version 1.2.8 =
 * Allow using tags in widget title ( %username%, %first_name%, %display_name%).